In this section

 There are many different types of insurance policies including car, house, contents, health, travel and life insurance.

-When buying insurance, you should read all of your insurance policy’s terms and conditions carefully to make sure it meets your needs.
+When buying insurance, you should carefully read all the policy’s terms and conditions carefully so it meets your needs.

 If you make an insurance claim and it’s refused or unreasonably delayed, you should get legal advice.

 If you have a complaint or dispute with your insurance provider, you should try and resolve this with your provider.
-If the matter can’t be resolved the Financial Services Ombudsman may be able to help.
+If the matter can’t be resolved the Australian Financial Complaints Authority (AFCA) may be able to help (visit www.afca.org.au).
 Get legal advice.

 The Insurance Law Service has factsheets and information about insurance.